kyrillschmid/SEGym/README.md

-# Package DiffPatchSearch
+# SEGym

-A repo to create patches for a given repository and issue and apply them.
+SEGym allows you to apply patches to Python packages and run tests in isolated environments.
+This allows you to automatically search for patches with some solver (e.g. with an LLM) until all tests are resolved.

+## Prerequisites

+Docker installed and running

 ## Installation